Table of Contents

 See how a rollover accident occurred in tis video.

 Rollover crashes contribute to less than 3 percent of all passenger vehicle accidents.
 Still in highway fatalities, they represent around thirty-five percent.
 Every year 1,000 heavy truck occupants are killed in truck accidents in which rollovers are identified to play a key role.
 78 percent of those cases were at-fault accidents because of the truck drivers.
 These data represents the severity of the injuries in a rollover accident.

 What are the types of Rollover Accidents?

-Rollover crashes are divided into two depending upon the factor that leads to the rollover.
-They are.
+Rollover crashes are divided into two categories depending on the factor that leads to the rollover.
+They are:

 1. Tripped Rollover

 A tripped rollover occurs when the vehicle leaves the roadway and it trips on something.
 Possible hazards in the road involve debris, cracks, potholes, etc. More than 95 percent of the rollover accidents are of this type.

 Un-tripped rollovers are less common and do not involve any external objects.
 It involves forces from the tire, centrifugal force and gravity acting in different directions.
 This causes the vehicle to flip over especially at a higher speed and during swerving.